 Upon identification of the material weakness and under review of the Audit Committee of the company's Board of Directors, the company developed a comprehensive plan to remediate the material weakness.
-The status of remediation was reviewed with the Audit Committee and the Audit Committee was advised that no issues were encountered as at June 30, 2022 relating to the remediation efforts.
+The status of remediation was reviewed with the Audit Committee and the Audit Committee was advised that while significant progress had been made, the material weakness continues to exist as at September 30, 2022.
 This material weakness could result in misstatements of the company's financial statement accounts and disclosures that could result in a material misstatement to the annual or interim consolidated financial statements that would not be prevented or detected.

 The company is committed to implementing remediation efforts designed to ensure the control deficiencies that contributed to the material weakness are remediated, such that these controls are designed, implemented and operating effectively.
-During the second quarter of 2022, the company continued to be actively engaged in the implementation of remediation efforts to address the material weakness identified in the fourth quarter of 2021.
-The company has implemented the following measures: (i) hiring additional finance personnel with the requisite training, skills and experience appropriate to perform and review the company's valuations and (ii) enhancing the review process and communication between HFP and the Helios teams.
-The company is also in discussion with external valuation specialists to assist in the substantiation and review of existing and future valuation models.
+During the third quarter of 2022, the company continued to be actively engaged in the implementation of remediation efforts to address the material weakness identified in the fourth quarter of 2021.
+The company has implemented the following measures: (i) hiring additional finance personnel with the requisite training, skills and experience appropriate to perform and review the company's valuations, (ii) enhancing the review process and communication between HFP and the Helios teams and (iii) engaging external valuation specialists to assist in the substantiation and review of existing and future valuation models.

-At June 30, 2022 the remediation of the material weakness has not yet been achieved.
+At September 30, 2022 the remediation of the material weakness has not yet been achieved.
 Due to the nature of the remediation process and the need to allow adequate time after implementation to evaluate the design and test the effectiveness of the controls, no assurance can be given as to the timing of remediation.